tjcarney89/iOS-movie-project-ios-0217/README.md

 The goal of this project is to create a simple application to display, search, and save favorite movies.

-#### Key application frameworks and functionality should include:
+#### Key application frameworks, functionality, and views should include:

 - Tab Bar Controller
 - Navigation Controller
 - Collection View
-- Accessing a custom API and Bing Search API
+- Accessing OMDb API and Bing Search API
-- Scroll View
 - Table View
 - Core Data